eclipse/kuksa.val/doc/quickstart.md

 ```

 ### feed/set: Why is my data not updated?
-Some VSS points are "senors", e.g. Vehicle.Speed.
+Some VSS points are "sensors", e.g. Vehicle.Speed.
 You can read/get Vehicle speed, but we are not expecting to be able to influence it via VSS.
-Historically components, that gather the actual vehicle speed from some senors/busses in a vehicle and providing a VSS  reprensetation to kuksa.val have been called `feeders`.
+Historically components, that gather the actual vehicle speed from some sensors/busses in a vehicle and providing a VSS  representation to kuksa.val have been called `feeders`.
 Hence, to update the current speed in the Rust-cli, you use

 ```
 feed Vehicle.Speed 200